 Traffic-free for most of the route, the Strawberry Line is a level path ideal for a day out by bike.
 Along the way, you’ll pass cider apple orchards, woods, fields and valleys.
 The route runs for 9 miles from Yatton station to Cheddar.

-Cycle through countryside and across streams.
+Ride your rented bicycle through countryside and across streams.
 There are two small hills on this short stretch of the route.

 The Strawberry Line crosses open countryside, farmland, valleys, woods and orchards.
 You can also find facilities in village centres.
 Yatton, Congresbury, Winscombe and Cheddar are a short cycle from the Strawberry Line, and you pass through Axbridge.